ulyweb/macos/README.md

 mount -t smbfs //username@server/share ~/mountpoint
 ```

-Replace "username", "server", "share", and "mountpoint" with your specific details[4].
+Replace "username", "server", "share", and "mountpoint" with your specific details.

 2. Using the `open` command: